Murderbot (TV series): Production

 The book series was optioned in the late 2010s, and its film adaptation was considered.
 In 2021, book series author Martha Wells said that a potential TV series adaptation was in development and that she had read the script and was "really excited about it".
-The series was green lit by Apple TV+ in 2022, with Wells serving as a consulting producer.
+A ten-episode series was green lit by Apple TV+ in 2022, with Wells serving as a consulting producer.
 The production design team, led by Sue Chan, started work in the autumn.
 Tommy Arnold, the Murderbot Diaries special edition illustrator, created the concept art for the show.

 After the casting was delayed by the 2023 SAG-AFTRA strike, in December 2023 it was announced that Alexander Skarsgård would produce and star in the series.
 He developed the character and the world of Murderbot with the showrunners.
 In February 2024, David Dastmalchian and Noma Dumezweni joined the cast.
 In March, Sabrina Wu, Tattiawna Jones, Akshay Khanna, and Tamara Podemski joined the cast.

 On July 10, 2025, the series was renewed for a second season.
-Showrunners Chris and Paul Weitz suggested the second season would combine the next three books of the series.
+Showrunners Chris and Paul Weitz suggested the second season would combine the next three books of the series and will have longer episodes.
+In August 2026, it was announced that there would be 25 recurring and guest actors in the second season, including Wanda Sykes, Bridget Everett, Michael Sheen, Steve Buscemi, and Tramell Tillman.

 Filming

-Filming took place in March–June 2024, in Toronto and parts of Ontario, Canada.
-Most of the filming was done in locations, with the Sanctuary Moon content filmed on the virtual production stage.
+Principal photography for the first season took place from March–June 2024, in Toronto and parts of Ontario, Canada.
+Most of the filming was done on location, with the Sanctuary Moon scenes filmed on a virtual production stage.

+Principal photography for the second season began in mid-2026, in Madrid, Spain.
+It is planned to last 71 days, with Martha Wells also visiting the set.